zuowang/MachineLearning/Paddle 源码阅读.md

 2. valueDispatchThread(): copying parameter values to partner thread.
 3. copyGradToBufferThread(): copying parameter gradient to partner thread.
-4. gradCollectThread(): merging the gradient from step 3 with local gradient
+4. gradCollectThread(): merging the gradient from step 3 with local gradient.